Billing and Account Management FAQs

 Q: I am asked to configure the Amazon Virtual Private Cloud (Amazon VPC) and security groups when I launch an Amazon EC2 instance.
 What is a VPC and a security group?

-A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
-Amazon VPC enables you to launch AWS resources into a virtual network that you've defined.
-That is, you place your Amazon EC2 resources in a virtual network that’s applicable only to your AWS account and build your own network environment by configuring the subnet and routing table.
+A virtual private cloud (VPC) is a virtual network dedicated to your Amazon Web Services account.
+Amazon VPC enables you to launch Amazon Web Services resources into a virtual network that you've defined.
+That is, you place your Amazon EC2 resources in a virtual network that’s applicable only to your Amazon Web Services account and build your own network environment by configuring the subnet and routing table.
 A security group acts as a virtual firewall for your instance to control incoming and outgoing traffic.

-Note: If you are a new AWS customer and have questions about terminology or operations when using AWS, contact the AWS Support Center for technical support.
+Note: If you are a new Amazon Web Services customer and have questions about terminology or operations when using Amazon Web Services , contact the Amazon Web Services Support Center for technical support.

 Q: I see that the target health check status in my Elastic Load Balancing target group is Unhealthy, but my Amazon EC2 instance is running normally.
 How do I resolve this issue?